 Soak the wooden skewers in water while prepping (for at least 30 minutes).

-Combine in a large mixing bowl and toss with olive oil and season to taste with salt and pepper.
+Combine the veggies and pineapple in a large mixing bowl and toss with olive oil and season to taste with salt and pepper.

-Cook the kebabs on the grill, turning occasionally, until veggies are tender and the beef has reached an internal temperature of 145ºF.
+Cook the kebabs on the grill, over medium-high heat turning occasionally until veggies are tender and the beef has reached an internal temperature of 145ºF.

 This is a sponsored conversation written by me on behalf of Soy Vay.
 The opinions and text are all mine.